fqqb/timeline/docs/getting-started.md

 # Getting Started

-A minimal setup for creating a Timeline component goes like this:
+This is a minimal setup for creating a Timeline component:

 ```html
 <!doctype html>